-Returns the address of the cursor in the file.
+Returns the address of the cursor/caret in the file in local coordinates.

 string GetDefaultDateFormat()

 Returns the default date format for the application as set in the Inspector Options dialog.
 This date format is used in the Inspector and the Template Results.